dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build .NET Core Self-Contained Applications with Docker

 You can build [Build .NET Core Self-Contained Applications with Docker](dotnet-docker-selfcontained.md).

+## Develop ASP.NET Core Applications in a container

+You can develop applications without a .NET Core installation on your machine with the [Develop .NET Core applications in a container](dotnet-docker-dev-in-container.md) instructions.
+These instructions are also useful if your development and production environments do not match.

 ## Run Docker Image on Another Device